Ricardosgeral/relier/README.md

 ## Data collection
 The *Raspberry Pi*, together with the *acquisition system box*, handles the sensors and gets the data from them.
-The data is collected once the red button in the *touchscreen GUI* (in *Sensors* page) is pressed.
+The data is collected once the green start button in the *touchscreen GUI* (in *Main menu* page) is pressed.
 The location where data will be collected depends on the user *settings*, on whether an internet connection is available and a USB drive is plugged in.

 ### No internet connection
-Data is only stored locally.
-The data has two possible ways to go:
+Data is only stored locally and has two possible ways to go:

 1. **No** USB drive is plugged in